JaneySprings/DotNet.Meteor/README.md

 1. Open the project folder.
 2. Open the `Run and Debug` VSCode tab and click the `create a launch.json file`.
 3. In the opened panel, select the `.NET Meteor Debugger`.
-4. Specify a profiler mode option in the generated configuration:
+4. Specify a profiler mode option (`trace` or `gcdump`) in the generated configuration.
+For example:
 ```json
 {
 	"name": ".NET Meteor Profiler",